EricVoll/RobotDynamicsLibrary/README.md

 The `Robot` object has a Method called `ComputeForwardKinematics(double[] q)` which takes a vector `q` as an input.
 The method returns all `HomogenousTransformations` of all Joints relative to the initial frame, which allows to set the position and rotation of all joints.
 For that the `HomogenousTransformation` class has two methods `GetPosition()` and `GetRotation()`, which respectivley return a `Vector` (3x1) and a `RotationMatrix` (3x3) object.

 ## Step 3: Inverse Kinematics
-The `Robot` object has a method called `ComputeInverseKinematics(Vector x, RotationMatrix R, double alpha, double lambda, int maxIt)`, which returns an array `double[]` with the q values.
+The `Robot` object has a method called `ComputeInverseKinematics(Vector x, RotationMatrix R, double alpha, double lambda, int maxIt)`, which returns an object `IterationResult` which contains an array `double[]` with the q values, a boolean value if the algorithm converged to a solution and another one to indicate if loosening up the tolerance helped to converge.
 Vector x: The desired task-space position vector.
 RotationMatrix R: The desired orientation as a RotationMatrix object. double alpha: A scaling factor in the numeric solution to make it more stable in steps with big errors between the desired and current position.